adi-g15/kharcha/README.md

 much convert to a known & expected format of "Intermediate Representation", which in our case is just a list of objects, where each object must have some keys such as 'text', 'debit', 'credit' and 'date' etc.
+The internal implementation of this IR uses pandas DataFrames.
+If interested just look at one of the backends in backend/ directory.

 The current design splits the process of analysing into 3 stages: